-According to an eMarketer report, in 2023 alone B2C e-commerce sales are expected to exceeded over $29 trillion in worldwide spending.
+According to an eMarketer report, in 2023 alone B2C e-commerce sales are expected to exceed over $29 trillion in worldwide spending.
 This staggering amount can be attributed to the number of retailers in this space; the sheer volume is monstrous.

 eMarketer also reported, there were anywhere between 12-24 million e-commerce retailers in the world.
 In light of this steep trend, B2C e-commerce marketers need to be on top of their game in order to break through the noise.

-5 B2C Marketing Strategies with Big Results
+5 Examples of Successful B2C Marketing Strategies

 Let’s take a look at five B2C marketing strategies that really work, while also examining how to produce highly actionable results for your organization: